 Deep-hued berries such as blueberries, blackberries, and raspberries aren't only loaded with fiber; they contain phytochemicals called anthocyanins, which have potent antioxidant properties that have been shown to scavenge free radicals and promote normal inflammatory processes.

-These ruby-hued roots contain phytonutrient pigments called betalains, which help promote normal inflammatory responses and support cellular repair in the liver thanks to their potent antioxidant properties.
+These ruby-hued roots contain phytonutrient pigments called betalains, which help promote normal inflammatory responses6 and support cellular repair in the liver thanks to their potent antioxidant properties.

 They also contain betaine, which helps liver cells eliminate toxins, and pectin, a type of fiber that helps bind and clear toxins.
 Consider trying one of these 10 delicious beet recipes for a healthy liver.